Todd Houstein's activity stream

 - For small-to-medium farms: The Tasmanian Government’s On-farm Energy Audit and Capital Grant Program: 67% subsidy on energy audits + 50% subsidy on capital infrastructure, including solar, batteries , irrigation pumps, heating, cooling, insulation, etc. Funds are limited, don’t miss out!
 Click here for details

-- For other small-to-medium businesses: The Tasmanian Government will soon be providing subsidies for energy audits.
-Thanks to our experience delivering energy audits, solar business cases, and tariff optimisation, we have been selected to sit on the Energy Efficiency Expert Panel for this scheme.
-Register your interest with us now to be informed as soon as the assistance becomes available to you.
-Email email@example.com.
+- For other small-to-medium businesses: The Tasmanian Government is now providing 70% subsidies for energy audits for eligible Tasmanian businesses.
+We have been selected to sit on the Energy Efficiency Expert Panel for this scheme.
+Click here for details.

 Our services for businesses